CalvinWalzel/ruby-companies/README.md

 - `careers_page`: A url of the careers page for the company.
 - `work_arrangements`: An array of the work arrangements the company offers.
 Possible values: `remote`, `hybrid`, `onsite`.
 - `stack`: An array that describes (part of) the stack that the company uses.
 The first three values are also shown on the overview list, so it's important to hire the key tech here (usually language/framework, database, frontend framework).
 For a list of already added stacks see `src/_data/stacks.yml`.
 Feel free to add new values in that file.
 The klasses value contains [TailwindCSS](https://tailwindcss.com) classes.
 The text class color should be based on the brand color.
 [This tool](https://find-nearest-tailwind-colour.netlify.app/) can be used to find the closest Tailwind color from the palette.
 The background color should be the same color, but the `-100` shade of it.
 You can deviate from this if it doesn't look good.

+### Company description
+Below the YAML keys (which use the [front matter](https://www.bridgetownrb.com/docs/front-matter) format) you can write text in the markdown format to briefly introduce the company.
+Please use the third person ("they").
+While an employee of a company can talk about the company in the first person ("we"), an open source contributor who doesn't belong to a company never can.
+By sticking to third person, everyone can contribute to company descriptions.

+If you have a hard time coming up with a company description, you can try to ask ChatGPT.
+An example prompt would be: `Write me a short, neutral summary of the company {company name} in less than 100 words.`

+### Company logo
+You can add a logo for the company.
+Currently, we suggest svg, png or jpg images with a resolution of 200x200 pixels.
+The image can be larger than that, but it has to be square.
+Please keep in mind we're not an image hosting service, so use optimized assets.
+If you have a hard time finding a logo, you might find a suitable variant on the LinkedIn profile of the company you're trying to contribute an entry for.

+In case you want to contribute additional image assets, please prefix them with an underscore so they're not exported in the build process (e.g. `_original_logo.png`).

 ## Getting started